 The Philippines and India have at times experienced high rates of inflation as well as major fluctuations in the exchange rate between the Philippine peso and the U.S. dollar and the Indian rupee and the U.S. dollar.
-As of December 31, 2022, the aggregate notional amount of our hedges was \$14.2 million consisting of approximately \$7.1 million against the Indian rupee, and \$7.1 million against the Philippine peso.
+As of December 31, 2021, the aggregate notional amount of our hedges against the Indian rupee was approximately \$9.7 million, and against the Philippine peso was approximately \$10.0 million.